 The City of Vincent chose Place Info for our ability to forecast detached and medium-to-high-density dwellings with precision, including detailed insights on population, occupancy rates, and average household sizes.
 With custom small areas designed around key locations like town centres, a growth corridor, and infill sites, our forecasts are essential for planning their increasingly dense urban environment.

-Whitehorse, home to over 178,000 residents, features activity centres like Box Hill that will accommodate significant growth, driven by state-significant projects such as the Suburban Rail Link.
+Whitehorse, home to over 178,000 residents, features activity centres like Box Hill that will accommodate significant growth, driven by state-significant projects such as the Suburban Rail Loop.
 Council engaged Place Info to deliver forecasts extending to 2053, aligned with State Government housing targets.
 These forecasts enable Whitehorse to monitor housing targets while rapid updates, including annual births by age of mother, support planning for services as the community evolves.

 As Australia’s first heritage-listed city, Broken Hill is transforming after years of population decline.
 Place Info’s granular small-area forecasts guide housing strategies, with dwelling structure forecasts supporting CBD revitalisation, occupancy forecasts providing the evidence base for addressing derelict dwellings, and age-specific migration profiles highlighting resident flows across communities.
 Finally, up-to-date forecasts provide the confidence to make the best decisions in a cyclical economy reliant on a few dominant industries.